 5 years (2017-21)

 - Nov.
-30, 2016 – Owners and players reach preliminary agreement for new CBA, the first time they have come to terms on a new labor deal before expiration of the current contract and largely out of the media spotlight.
+30, 2016 – Owners and players reach preliminary agreement for new CBA, just the second time they have come to terms on a new labor deal before expiration of the existing contract.

 - Dec.
 14, 2016 – Owners and players officially ratify agreement.

 Major League Baseball: MLB Commissioner Rob Manfred.

 Minimum Salary: The minimum salary increases to $535,000 in 2017, $545,000 in 2018, $555,000 in 2019, with cost-of-living increases in 2020 and 2021.

 Rosters: Existing rules remain in place, with 25-man active rosters on Opening Day and 26 active players for day-night doubleheaders scheduled with at least a day’s notice).
 The September 1 roster expansion to 40 players remains in place.